kodyl/stilr/README.md

 ## API

 #### `object StyleSheet.create(object spec)`
-Stilr extracts the styles from the style object and returns and object with the same keys mapped to class names.
+Stilr extracts the styles from the style object and returns an object with the same keys mapped to class names.

 __Example__